giltayar/ecosystem-interop-loader/README.md

 ...then you will get an error, saying that you cannot import by name from CommonJS modules.

-Wh this restriction of using named exports when importing CommonJS?
+Why this restriction of using named exports when importing CommonJS?
 This is an unfortunate side-effect of the fact that the ESM specification does not allow executing a module before binding the import variables, but the only way to determine what named imports the module has is via execution.
 So during the binding phase of the import variables, Node.js